brunosan/brunosan.eu/index.md

 ![](/images/tv-stage.jpg)

 **Bruno Sánchez-Andrade Nuño, PhD** is the technical lead of the Big Data program at the World Bank Innovations Labs.
-The Big Data Program works across the entire Institution to accelerate the impact of our work by generating better data, and by using advanced analytics.
-The Program demonstrates operational value by strategically supporting with Big Data solutions critical phases of our projects, from planning, implementation or impact assessment.
+The program accelerates our operations with better or new types of data; and advanced analytics to make of work more cost-efficient, faster and more transparent.

 Bruno, awarded [Young Global Leader](https://www.weforum.org/communities/forum-young-global-leaders) by the World Economic Forum, is committed to bring the value of Science and Technology in society at large.
 Specially interested in the use of technology and data to empower development, sustainability or crisis response.